jmaxxz/keymaker/src/src/lib/mcu/README.md

 We may not know exactly why August Called this service MCU we can have a damn good guess.
-MCU is a common term which is short hand for microcontroller.
+MCU is a common term which is short for microcontroller unit.
 In an August lock all messages sent to the MCU service are decrypted by the TI CC2540 and sent to the STM32L152CC the STM32L is responsibile for the openning and closing of the lock along